All Episodes

 It's just the way the weather pattern is.

-And it's been a while since we've had a high impact season on the United States coast.
+And it's been a while since we've had a high-impact season on the United States coast.

-But if you remember back at 1962, and then over in Cuba when the storm hovered over Cuba and Castro thought it was the United States keeping the storm there and so on and so forth.
+But if you remember back in 1962, and then over in Cuba when the storm hovered over Cuba and Castro thought it was the United States keeping the storm there and so on and so forth.

-But the there is a predictable pattern.
+But there is a predictable pattern.

 It's difficult.